 In other words, it makes a nifty guide for identifying key places and obtaining back ground information.

-Check out this free 28 page pdf book, On the Home Front Life During World War II, by MacMillan/McGraw that has all kinds of useful tidbits and background information from how fashion had to change to save fund for the war effort, to war time toys to women in the work field.
+- Check out On the Home Front Life During World War II, by MacMillan/McGraw that has all kinds of useful tidbits and background information from how fashion had to change to save fund for the war effort, to war time toys to women in the work field.

 Use this Nazi party infographic to help your child understand their ideals.